Benjamin G. Humphreys

 Benjamin Grubb Humphreys (August 26, 1808 – December 20, 1882) was an American politician from Mississippi.
-He was a general in the Confederate States Army during the American Civil War and served as Governor of Mississippi from 1865 to 1868, during Reconstruction.
+He was a general in the Confederate States Army during the American Civil War and served as the governor of Mississippi from 1865 to 1868, during Reconstruction.

 Early life

 Humphreys was born in Claiborne County in the Territory of Mississippi, on the Bayou Pierre.
 He was educated in New Jersey and enrolled at United States Military Academy in the same class as Robert E. Lee and Joseph E. Johnston.
 However, he was expelled in 1826 when he participated in a "Christmas frolic" that ended up turning into the Eggnog Riot.

-Upon his return to Mississippi, he was elected to the state senate representing his native county, serving from 1839 to 1844.
+In 1832, Humphreys married Marry McLaughlin, who died in 1835, and in 1839 he married his second wife Mildred Hickman.
+He was elected to the Mississippi Legislature representing his native county, serving in the House in 1839 and the state Senate from 1840 to 1844.
 In 1846, he moved to Sunflower County, Mississippi, and founded Itta Bena.
 He developed a cotton plantation there.

 Civil War

-During the American Civil War, Humphreys raised a company and was commissioned a captain in the Confederate States Army in 1861.
+During the American Civil War, Humphreys raised a company, the "Sunflower Guards" and was commissioned a captain in the Confederate States Army in 1861.
 Part of the 21st Mississippi Infantry Regiment, he was elected to the rank of colonel the same year and brigaded with other regiments under the command of Brig.
 Gen. William Barksdale in the Eastern Theater.
-At the Battle of Gettysburg in 1863, Humphreys's regiment was part of the force that attacked U.S. Army positions at the Peach Orchard, driving the U.S. soldiers back toward Cemetery Ridge.
-Humphreys took command of the brigade after the death of Barksdale.
-He was subsequently promoted to brigadier general, and remained in command until he was wounded in the battle of Berryville, Virginia, on September 3, 1864.
+At the Battle of Gettysburg in 1863, Humphreys' regiment was part of the force that attacked U.S. Army positions at the Peach Orchard, driving the U.S. soldiers back toward Cemetery Ridge.
+Humphreys took command of the brigade, consisting of the 13th, 17th, 18th and 21st Mississippi Regiments after the death of Barksdale.
+He was subsequently promoted to brigadier general, and remained in command of his brigade until he was wounded in the Battle of Berryville, Virginia, on September 3, 1864.
 Humphreys returned home to Mississippi to heal but could not return to active duty before the war ended.